A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 DWR-Coated Fabrics

 DWR (durable water repellent) is a treatment applied to the outside of rain gear during manufacturing.
-This makes the water bead up when rain lands on your jacket and thus allows it to shed that moisture.
+This makes the water bead up when rain lands on your jacket and allows it to shed that moisture, thus preventing saturation.

 DWR-coated fabrics do require some maintenance.
 They need regular cleaning with tech wash to help refresh the DWR coating.
 You’ll also want to apply a new DWR coating to your breathable rain jacket when it starts to saturate with water.
 DWR sprays are best for this because they only deposit the waterproof coating on the outside of the jacket.